 Lisa Furman holds a Bachelor of Fine Arts in painting from the Rhode Island School of Design, a Master of Fine Arts in art therapy from New York University, and a doctoral degree in counseling and psychology from Lesley University.
 In addition to being a practicing and performing artist, she is a board certified, registered art therapist and licensed professional counselor.

 Painting, printmaking, mixed media, and digitally integrated art media.
-Lisa's work is richly layered with complex textures and surfaces that often take years to build.
+The work is richly layered with complex textures and surfaces that often take years to build.
 Her figurative and landscape work is expressionistic, landing somewhere between drawing and painting.
-Her prints are layered overprints combining collagraph and chine-colle techniques.
+The prints are layered collagraph, overprint, transfer, and chine-colle techniques.

-She works well with other artists since there is a shared common aesthetic.
+Works well with other artists and performers looking for unique design content with a focus on art aesthetics.
 Previous clients have included musicians, fine artists, photographers, home designers, and jewelry artists.